Erenzirek/Unity-Projects/GridlockRush_Presentation.md

 }
 ```

-### Use of `Navmesh AI` in vehicle tracking and traffic control for Unlocking New Levels
+### Use of `Navmesh AI` in vehicle tracking and traffic control

-For this purpose built an AI system with usimg NavMesh AI.
+For this purpose built an AI system with using NavMesh AI.

 ```csharp
 private NavMeshAgent navMeshAgent;